jd-apprentice/MEAN-APP-FE/README.md

 - run the server ```npm run start```
 - open your browser in ```localhost:4200```

+# Can I check the page?

+- Yes! the page is working -> [here](https://mean-app-fe.vercel.app/)

 # Status

-- For status you can check the issues section -> [Here](https://github.com/jd-apprentice/MEAN-APP/issues/5)
+- For status you can check the issues section -> [here](https://github.com/jd-apprentice/MEAN-APP/issues/5)

 # Stack